tudelft3d/website/jobs/phdmultiroofs/index.md

 ## 3D reconstruction and modelling of roofs in European cities

-> Are you passionate about urban innovation, advanced 3D model.ing, and impactful European research?
+> Are you passionate about urban innovation, advanced 3D modelling, and impactful European research?
 Join the EU-funded "MultiRoofs" project, and shape the European cities’ skyline of tomorrow!

 The overall goal of this fully-funded PhD position is to support the researchers and practitioners in the project **"MultiRoofs"** by designing and implementing algorithms for the 3D reconstruction of buildings and for the classification of roofs.